What is ‘dysphagia’?

 Speech and language therapists work with children with communication difficulties.
 Some speech and language therapists have also undertaken training to assess and support children with eating and drinking difficulties (dysphagia).
 Support offered by speech and language therapists is often given alongside other professionals, such as dietitians, paediatricians, occupational therapists, physiotherapists, health visitors and nurses.

-Children may have these difficulties for a veriety of reasons, including:
+Children may have these difficulties for a variety of reasons, including:

 Not all children with these difficulties will have dysphagia.
 There may also be children that do not have the difficulties on this list that experience eating and drinking difficulties.